 - Record of Account Transcript: Choose this one if you want the combined information from the two transcripts listed above.

-- Wages and Income Transcript: This one shows information regarding your income, not any deductions.
+- Wages and Income Transcript: This one shows information regarding your income, including W-2, 1099, 1098, and IRA contribution information.

 Online IRS Transcript Access